stevooo2/dnd-bedtime-sync/README.md

 * If you enable the setting _Sync DND_ in the App a DND change on the watch will lead to a DND change on the phone
 * If you enable the setting _Vibration_ in the App the watch will vibrate when it receives a DND sync request from the phone

-# Feedback
+# Note
-Feel free to contact me for questions, feature ideas or bugs and I will see if I can do something about it

-email: rhaeus.dev@gmail.com
+All credit goes to the original developer (rhaeus) for the great app.